An Intuitive Tutorial to Gaussian Process Regression: GAUSSIAN PROCESSES

-\end{ceqn} In more realistic situations, we don't have access to true function values but noisy versions thereof $y = f(x) + \epsilon$.
-Assuming there is an additive independent and identically distributed (i.i.d.)
-Gaussian noise with variance $\sigma_n^2$, the prior on the noisy observations becomes $\text{cov}(y) = \mathbf{K} + \sigma_n^2 {I}$.
-The joint distribution of the observed values and the function values at new testing points becomes \begin{ceqn}
+In realistic scenarios, we typically have access only to noisy versions of true function values, $y = f(x) + \epsilon$, where $\epsilon$ represents additive independent and identically distributed (i.i.d.)
+Gaussian noise with variance $\sigma_n^2$.
+The prior on these noisy observations then becomes $\text{cov}(y) = \mathbf{K} + \sigma_n^2 \mathbf{I}$.
+The joint distribution of the observed values and the function values at new testing points is: \begin{ceqn}